yl3/dota2/issues.md

     4. Should write a class to handle Gaussian process prior probability calculation. cls.vec returns the _transformed_ data. cls.loglik returns the current log-likelihood based on _the standard multivariate normal distribution_.
 1. Try a larger scaling factor for the logistic model (i.e. reduce the effect of the multivariate normal prior).
 1. Write a class for storing samples and sets of samples.
 Refactor code to use this class.
+1. Write a wrapper class for a matches table that performs sanity checks like column names.

 ## Abandoned